bibleexchange/courses/poetry/en/401_ecclesiastes_chapters-1-and-2.md

 1. All lifestyles are meaningless (1:14)
 2. Nothing can be changed (1:15)
 3. Knowledge is useless (1:16–17)
 4. Desire for knowledge brings much pain (1:18)

 Qoheleth is not anti-knowledge, but he is concluding rightly that human knowledge without reference to God is **never satisfying**.

 Ecclesiastes 1:18 says, "For in much wisdom is much grief."
 But many other places in the Bible say that wisdom helps in our life.
 Why does this say it differently?
 Wisdom does help in our lives, but it also brings a burden.
 For example, before the radio, we did not know about the problems in other parts of the world.
 Now we can know about wars and other problems in every corner of the globe.
-The book of Proverbs teaches us that thieves get rich and wicked people rule&mdash;this is the hard truth that wisdom teaches us.
+The book of Proverbs teaches us that thieves get rich and wicked people rule (Prov.
+11:16)&mdash;this is the hard truth that wisdom teaches us.

-#### Worldly pleasure (2:1–3)
+#### Pleasure (2:1–3)

 #### Art or agriculture (2:4–6)

 #### Great possessions (2:7–11)

-### Conclusions

-#### A wise man is superior to the fool (2:12–21)
+#### A wise man is superior to the fool (2:12–16)

+#### Toil is meaningless (2:17-23)

+### Conclusion (2:24–26)

-#### "nothing better than to eat and drink and enjoy life" (2:24–26)
+> "nothing better than to eat and drink and enjoy life"

 The main thought is that some answers will not be found here on earth.
-They answers are found "beyond the sun" and are spiritual in nature.
-Under the sun, you will not find the answer why you are under the sun.
-The answer is **beyond** the sun.
+The answers are found **beyond the sun** and are spiritual in nature.